logzio/logz-docs/_source/logzio_collections/_log-sources/jenkins.md

 Configuration tl;dr
 </summary>

+**Action required**:
+Starting May 26, 2020, we'll transition our listener servers to a new public SSL certificate.
+Before that time,
+you'll need to include both the old and new certificates in your configurations. \\
+\\
+**If you send encrypted data without using both certificates after May 26, that data might not arrive at your Logz.io account or be archived.** \\
+\\
+You can safely remove the old certificate after June 5, 2020.
+{:.info-box.warning}

 | Item | Description |
 |---|---|
 | Files | [Sample configuration](https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/logz-filebeat-config.yml) <br> [New public certificate (_active from May 27, 2020_)](https://raw.githubusercontent.com/logzio/public-certificates/master/SectigoRSADomainValidationSecureServerCA.crt) <br> [Public certificate (_expires May 26, 2020_)](https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt) |